codewithkyle/brixi/readme.md

 Below is the default config file.
 Any value can be overridden by adding a `brixi.config.js` file to your project's root directory.

+> **Note**: the config below has all features disabled by default.
+We recommend using this opt-in pattern to keep the bundle size small.

 ```javascript
 module.exports = {
     outDir: "./brixi",